kedeisha1/kedeisha1.github.io/_posts/2021-11-23-OnyxNovemberChallenge.md

 tags: [Tableau, Dashboard]
 ---

-I analyzed arrest data from the New York City Police Department for teh year 2021.
+I analyzed arrest data from the New York City Police Department for the year 2021.
 Key insights include:
 - Most arrests occured on Wendesdays
 - Most arrests on Saturdays and Sundays were misdemeanors, while most arrets during the weekdays were felonies
 - The perpetrator profile with the most arrests were Black males aged between 25-44